Dover

 Deal Museum

-The Deal museum portrays the changing history of Deal, Walmer and the surrounding area, and is packed to the rafters with fascinating glimpses into the past with special events happening across the weekends.
+The Deal museum portrays the changing history of Deal, Walmer and the surrounding area, and is packed with fascinating glimpses into the past with special events happening across the weekends.

 Deal Timeball Tower